4. Correcting for sample misalignment

 The inputs are:

-• bragg_positions - an n-by-3 array specifying the expected Bragg positions
+• bragg_expected - an n-by-3 array specifying the Bragg positions expected from aligned crystal.

 • trans_cut_length - lengths of cuts of each cut perpendicular to \(\{\vec{Q}\}\).